AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/enabling-predictive-content/enable-the-content-recommendation-bar.md

    ![](assets/bar-enable.png)

-1. To customize a URL, select&nbsp;colors, style, format, arrows for the recommendation bar, and pages to include or exclude the bar.
+1. To customize a URL, select colors, style, format, arrows for the recommendation bar, and pages to include or exclude the bar.
 Customize to fit your website branding.
-Click&nbsp;**Save**.
+Click **Save**.

    ![](assets/bar-customize-details-hands.png)